Xplay: Hosts and staff

 Adam Sessler was the host of the program for the bulk of its original incarnation.
 Previously, he had worked two-and-a-half years in a bank's credit department while moonlighting as an actor on a public-access San Francisco program, Chip Weigh Magnet Down.
 Through a friend's connection, he learned about a hosting opportunity for GameSpots program.
 Though out of touch with gaming, Sessler prepared for the audition by memorizing the titles Resident Evil 2 and Final Fantasy VII but botched the latter during the audition.
 Auspiciously, the audition director, who also ran the public-access station, recognized Sessler from his comedic sketches, particularly his Michael Flatley impression.
-She asked him to perform it, and this serendipitous moment landed him the hosting role, a break Sessler attributed to pure luck.
-Throughout GameSpot TVs production, Sessler honed his skills and gaming knowledge, covering titles like Banjo-Kazooie and Spyro the Dragon.
+After performing it upon her request, Sessler obtained the hosting role, a break he attributed to pure luck.
+Throughout GameSpot TVs production, Sessler honed his presentation skills and gaming knowledge.

-Sessler's first co-host was Lauren Fielder, the editor-in-chief of GameSpots sister site VideoGames.com and executive producer of PlayStation Undergrounds weekly radio show, which was hosted by VideoGames.
+Sessler's first co-hosts were Lauren Fielder and John Villarreal.
+Fielder was the editor-in-chief of GameSpots sister site VideoGames.com and executive producer of PlayStation Undergrounds weekly radio show, which was hosted by VideoGames.
 Fielder moved to a correspondent role in September 1999.
 Kate Botello, previously co-host of The Screen Savers, became Sessler's co-host on April 29, 2000, and departed on March 29, 2002.
-Morgan Webb became Sessler's co-host in May 2003 after previously serving as an associate producer on The Screen Savers.
-In April 2012, it was announced that Sessler would no longer be part of G4.
-Sessler and Morgan Webb reunited for Bethesda Softworks' press conference at E3 2016.
+Morgan Webb became Sessler's co-host in May 2003 after previously serving as an associate producer and correspondent on The Screen Savers.
+Because X-Play was Webb's first experience as a host, she studied with a voice coach to ease her transition from her previous role.
+Kristin Adams joined as a Cheat! correspondent with the program's 2008 overhaul.
+Following Sessler's departure in April 2012, Blair Herter co-hosted the program with Webb.
+Sessler and Webb reunited for Bethesda Softworks' press conference at E3 2016 and for a 2020 G4 reunion special.

 The program was originally produced and directed by documentarian Annaliza Savage, who served in this position until 2003.

-The revival was co-hosted by Sessler, Froskurinn, The Completionist, and The Black Hokage.
-During a "Gaming Grievances" segment in a January 2022 episode, Froskurinn criticized the network's viewers, alleging a sexist backlash against her, particularly for not being as "bangable" as former G4 hosts Morgan Webb and Olivia Munn, who she claimed were objectified and harassed as "fake gamer girls."
-She made further allegations of dehumanizing comments and unconscious biases targeting her for being a woman in gaming, despite reading the same scripts as Sessler.
-Her remarks were shared on G4's Twitter and supported by Sessler.
-Following significant layoffs at G4 in September 2022, Froskurinn was let go from the network after Comcast bought out the remainder of her contract.
-Some speculated that her exit was linked to a September 15 tweet where she posted an "I survived" meme, seen by some as insensitive after the layoffs.
+From 2008 onward, Matt Keil acted as the program's senior producer, with Wade Beckett as the executive producer.
+Other crew members during this period include writer Mike Demski and editors Dave Gleason and Justin Dornbush; by 2011, new editors included Brian Sullivan, "KORB!", and Sam Goldfien.

+Sessler returned as the primary host of Xplays revival, and was joined by Froskurinn, The Completionist, and The Black Hokage.
+Froskurinn departed in September 2022 shortly after a round of layoffs at G4.